Credit Appraisal: Definition, Process, Eligibility & Benefits

 Reduces Default Risks: By rejecting loan applications that don’t match the loan eligibility criteria, credit appraisal process enables lenders to offer loans to borrowers without fear of losing funds.

-Financial Transparency: This Provides a clear picture of the borrower’s financial condition
+Financial Transparency: This provides a clear picture of the borrower’s financial condition.

 Determine loan amount: Lenders use credit appraisal to determine how much they may lend to a borrower.